andreyorst/grscheme/README.md

        are actually not really needed.
 We can deal with variadic arguments without the dot.
 The dot really doesn't fit current internal data structure.
-2. [ ] (Partly done) Iterative tree traversal.
-Because currently all tree traversal is recursive, and even more, mutual recursive, algorithm must be changed to at least tail recursive, which then can be turned to iterative form using trampolines.
-If iterative tree traversal is possible it should be preferred.
+2. [ ] (Partly done) Iterative tree traversal. ~~Because currently all tree traversal is recursive, and even more, mutual recursive, algorithm must be changed to at least tail recursive, which then can be turned to iterative form using trampolines.
+If iterative tree traversal is possible it should be preferred.~~ Pretty printing is still recursive, other parts are fully iterative.
 3. [x] Support for tail call elimination via graph reduction.
 Currently no tail call optimization happens when recursive procedure is evaluated.
 Though there's no stack in current implementation, the amount of memory grows